 New York Fashion Week has been losing significant names over the past several months, with Thom Browne, Proenza Schouler, Rodarte, and Altuzarra – some of the biggest players in New York fashion – defecting to Paris to show their collections as part of the world’s most prestigious Fashion Week.
 Industry insiders and journalists, alike, have been quick to question what effect such noteworthy moves will have on the New York Fashion Week calendar and more generally, on New York as a fashion capital.

-The consensus thus far: The American system is a mess and the fall out will be weighty.
-Gary Wassner – the co-founder and Chairman of InterLuxe, a fund that partners with and invests in growing fashion and luxury brands, and co-CEO of Hilldun Corporation, which has provided business advice, financing, factoring and services to the fashion industry for over 35 years – says the U.S. runs a “serious risk” by letting some of its most promising talent go.
-New York Fashion Week pulls in $900 million in revenue for Manhattan, and the industry, itself, employs over 180,000 people in New York, alone.
+The consensus thus far: The American system is in transition and these deflections will be weighty.
+Gary Wassner – the co-founder and Chairman of InterLuxe, a fund that partners with and invests in growing fashion and luxury brands, and co-CEO of fashion finance company Hilldun Corporation – says the U.S. runs a “serious risk” by letting some of its most promising talent go.
+New York Fashion Week pulls in $900 million in revenue for Manhattan, and the industry, itself, employs over 180,000 people in New York, after all.

 Wassner agrees, saying that the Council of Fashion Designers of America (“CFDA”) needs to refocus its efforts.
 The New York-based trade group has long spent its time and resources marketing the U.S. as capable of producing globally merited brands.
 Now that we have that, the CFDA – whose members range from Calvin Klein, Ralph Lauren, and Carolina Herrera to Marc Jacobs, Alexander Wang, and Jason Wu – needs to “adapt."
 (The CFDA appears to have attempted to implement changes this spring to help implement a more compelling week).